klown/personal-data-server/doc/StaticWorkflow.md

 The response is similar to the original access token response, but with a new access token and, optionally, a new refresh token.
-The SSO provider decides when a given refresh token is no longer valid, and, if so, will also return a new refresh token for future use.
+The SSO provider decides when a given refresh token is no longer valid, and, if so, will also return a new refresh token for subsequent refresh token requests.

+**5iv.** Return new access token

 ```text
 HTTP/1.1 200 OK